 The ISA allowance (or you might hear it called the ISA limit) is the total amount of money you can put into ISAs in a tax year.

 Why put money into an ISA?

-Because inside an ISA, you won’t pay income tax on any UK dividends or interest and you won’t need to worry about capital gains tax if you sell your investments for a profit.
+The tax treatment on your investments in an ISA is different from that in a general investment account (or GIA).
+Because inside an ISA, you won't pay income tax on any UK dividends or interest and you won't need to worry about capital gains tax if you sell your investments for a profit.

 Why do ISAs need a limit?

 Because while the government is keen for us to save more and incentivises us to do so through tax-efficient investment accounts, it still has to collect some taxes.
 Which it does on investments outside of your ISA's annual allowance limit.